CXWorld/CapFrameX/README.md

 ## Analysis View
 This is where you can analyse the captures you made one by one.

 For the graphs you can choose between frametime graphs, FPS graphs and L-shapes.
 Below that you have your performance parameters like min, max, avg and percentiles.
 You also have a pie chart which shows the amount of time you had stuttering, meaning frametimes above 2.5x average(default).
 At the bottom is a toolbar where you can change the performance parameters, adjust the Y-axis for the frametimes, remove unusual outliers from the graphs and activate a cutting mode.

 ## Comparison View
 Here you can compare multiple records.
 With a double-click from the record list you can add the captures to the comparison list and with a click on the comparison list entry you can select them in the record list.
 With the button at the end you can remove them all from the list.

 The first tab shows you the records as bar charts.
 If you compare records from just a single game, this game is set as a title above the diagramm.
 If you compare records from multiple games, the names are labeled on the bars.
 In addition you have an adjustable context for each record.
 At the bottom is a toolbar where you can change the sorting and adjust the displayed metrics aswell as the context.
 The "Grouping" toggle switches between two sorting modes:
 off-> all records are sorted by FPS
 on-> records are sorted by game, then by FPS

 The second tab shows you the frametime graphs and L-shapes.
 You can highlight the graphs with a mousover in the comparison list and also change their color or hide them.
 The toolbar now shows you the options to activate the cutting mode and the context legend for the frametime graphs.
 The context setting is shared between the two tabs.

 ## Chart control
 | Action | Gesture |
 | --- | --- |
-Pan | Right mouse button |
+Pan | Right mouse button, arrow keys(+ Ctrl = slow pan) |
 Pan(X-axis) | Shift + right mouse button |
 Pan(Y-axis) | Ctrl + right mouse button  |
 Zoom | Mouse wheel |
 Zoom(X-axis) | Shift + mouse wheel |
 Zoom(Y-axis) | Ctrl + mouse wheel |